b.ed course

 Differences in Curriculum and Teaching Methodologies

 When it comes to teaching methodology, universities abroad ensure to employ technological integration in every step of their pedagogy.
 It will aid in a better understanding of concepts due to the interactive visual material.
-In addition, they emphasise practical exposure, encouraging learners to learn from real-world scenarios.
+In addition, they emphasize practical exposure, encouraging learners to learn from real-world scenarios.

 Distance Education Courses for B.Ed

-Distance education for B.Ed is a flexible option for individuals to pursue open and distance learning (ODL).
+Distance education for B.Ed. is a flexible option for individuals to pursue open and distance learning (ODL).
 It provides an opportunity for individuals to attain their B.Ed degree while not compromising their current employment or personal commitments.

 The learning materials are typically delivered through virtual classrooms, online assessments, and interactive learning modules.